 Mental Training for Physical Performance: The Edge Most Athletes Ignore

-MENTAL TRAINING FOR RACE PERFORMANCE: THE EDGE MOST RUNNERS IGNORE
+MENTAL TRAINING FOR GAME DAY: THE EDGE MOST PLAYERS IGNORE

 You've dialed in your nutrition.
-You've built your training block.
-You've invested in kit that performs when the miles get honest.
-But there's one variable most runners leave completely untrained — and it's the one that determines everything when the race gets hard.
+You've put in the reps.
+You've invested in gear that performs when the hits get heavier and the fourth quarter gets honest.
+But there's one variable most players leave completely untrained — and it's the one that determines everything when the game is on the line.

 Your mind.